mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 # 4. How do we get type safety?
 Getting type safety in native JavaScript isn't particularly hard.
-First recognize that the values we need to worry about are inputs to public methods and external data.
-When we guarantee input types using typecasting and track the intended types for our variables we can nearly eliminate JavaScript type errors.
+First recognize that the values we need to worry about are inputs to public methods like arguments, external data, and context.
+We can use typecasting to guarantee these value types.

 ## 4.1 Typecasting
 Typecasting, for the purposes of this article, is the process of converting a value into the desired data type using a very strict set of rules.
-It is **guaranteed** to return the correct type **or** a failure value which is `undefined` if not provided.
+Our typecasting is **always** to returns the correct type **or** a failure value which is `undefined` if not provided.

 ### 4.1.1 Use typecasting
-Let's rewrite our problem function from above using typecasting:
+Let's adjust our example function to use `castInt` and `castFn` to ensure the provided arguments are the correct type.
+If they are not, the function will return without any further processing:

 ```js
   function repeats(arg_counts, arg_run)